 Nevada Assembly Committee Continues Momentum for Same-Sex Marriage

-May 10, 2013 by Adrian Matanza, Senior Regional Field Organizer
+May 10, 2013 by Adrian Matanza, Regional Field Director

 The Nevada State Assembly Committee on Legislative Operations and Elections heard testimony yesterday on SJR13, legislation that would begin the multi-year process of placing on the 2016 ballot a question to repeal Nevada's current ban on same-sex marriage and replace it with a law granting marriage equality to all Nevadans.
 The deadline for the bill to pass out of committee is May 17.